AshDevFr/latex-cookbook-template/docs/translation.md

 ## Available Languages

+The template currently supports English (default) and French.
 Set the language using document class options:

 ```latex
 % English (default)